"If you think your Massachusetts employer wrongly misclassified you as an independent contractor, Gilman Law LLP can help!"

 Legal Help for Victims of Massachusetts Independent Contractor Misclassification

 Massachusetts workers illegally classified as independent contractors may be entitled to significant damages, back wages and benefits.
 If you think your Massachusetts employer wrongly misclassified you as an independent contractor, Gilman Law can help.
-For a free evaluation of your case, please fill out the online form on the left or call Toll Free at 1-888-252-0048.
+For a free evaluation of your case, please click here or call Toll Free at 1-888-252-0048.